ThatsZman/thatszman/README.md

 ## Hey, what's up? 😋

 ### I'm ThatsZman, and I do a lot of things....
-I code, video edit, and do graphic design. *if you want to reach out to me, head to my site and fill out the contact form*
+I code, video edit, and do graphic design.

+*Note: if you want to reach out to me, head to the bottom of the Readme.md file.*

 #### 🤔 - What I have experience in:
 ##### Coding: